-As mentioned in this article, I don’t have step by step tutorials for a few of my initial washi tape projects.
+As mentioned in this article, I don’t have step-by-step tutorials for a few of my initial washi tape projects.
 Perhaps I was too pleased with the end results… oh so pretty!
 And I totally forgot about taking pictures as I made these if you’d like to know.

-Let me describe in words, okay?
+Let me describe it in words, okay?

 First off, if you have white paper (preferably 80gsm thickness and above) or white cardstock, it’s enough to get started.
-The reason is that the colorful washi tapes can really stand out on white surface.
+The reason is that the colorful washi tapes can really stand out on the white surface.

 It’s definitely better if you can splurge as there are a lot more options.
 But if you can’t, why not try using whatever you have?

 As for this easy project, I simply use some white card stock that I’ve kept for ages.